PratikshaVyas93/Datacollection_pipeline_johnlewis/README.md

 Technologies that are used in this project : Python and its modules (boto3, math, os, selenium, urllib, uuid, json).

-From now onwards, the file describe each and every milestone of this project with detail description.
+From now onwards, the file describe each and every milestone of this project with detail descriptions.
 ## Milestone 1 - Decide the website that I am passionate about
 I chose https://www.johnlewis.com website to satisfy the requirement of my first milestone.
 And of course, this website contains various type of data.